source-academy/general/README.md

 -----------------

-Our mission is to *expose the beauty and fun in computational thinking, and make these ideas universally accessible*.
+Our mission is to *expose the beauty and fun in computational thinking, and make them universally accessible*.